 You may also want to change the isolation level mid-transaction if, for example, just one table or group of tables requires serialized access.

-For an example in which the isolation level is changed in the middle of a transaction, see Tutorial: Understanding phantom rows.
+For an example in which the isolation level is changed in the middle of a transaction, see Tutorial: Phantom rows.

 You can also set the isolation level (levels 0-3 only) using table hints, but this is an advanced feature that you should use only when needed.
 For more information, see the WITH table-hint section in FROM clause.